 Criminalization of drug use and possession traps people in poverty, breaks up families, takes people’s homes, and robs employees of job opportunities and the ability to take care of themselves and their families.
 What most people don’t know is that criminalization makes the drug supply unregulated and dangerous.
 This has been one of the biggest contributors to the overdose crisis and why our friends, families, neighbors, and loved ones are dying of overdose at devastating rates even though it’s preventable.

 In order to save lives, the District must end arresting and incarcerating people simply for possessing or using drugs, while simultaneously investing in health and harm reduction services.

-Drug decriminalization – if enacted in the District and across the United States – would keep millions from entering the criminal legal system and allow people who use drugs, who need it, to get health-services.
+Drug decriminalization – if enacted in the District and across the United States – would keep millions from entering the criminal legal system and allow people who use drugs chaotically or struggling with addiction to get health-services.
 It’s time to stop wasting resources on arrest, incarceration, and punishment for drug use and possession and instead invest in critical health, overdose prevention, and harm reduction services that are proven to save lives.

 Join the Movement to Decriminalize Drugs

 Take a Deeper Dive: What Decriminalization of Drugs Will Accomplish:

 Evidence from around the world shows that eliminating criminal penalties for possession of drugs decreases drug-related harms, while not significantly increasing rates of drug use.